-No. Grade Description L.03 A NAME, CONTACT DETAILS, REGISTERED ADDRESS AND LEGAL FORM The licence applicant must provide confirmation of its full legal name, address of headquarters, official contact details (phone number and email addresses), name and direct contact details of its main official contact person for club licensing matters, address of its official public website and legal form (whether a legal company, limited liability company (by share), limited liability company (by guarantee), private members club or unincorporated association).
+L.03 A NAME, CONTACT DETAILS, REGISTERED ADDRESS AND LEGAL FORM

+The licence applicant must provide confirmation of its full legal name, address of headquarters, official contact details (phone number and email addresses), name and direct contact details of its main official contact person for club licensing matters, address of its official public website and legal form (whether a legal company, limited liability company (by share), limited liability company (by guarantee), private members club or unincorporated association).

 No. Grade Description L.04 A BOARD OF DIRECTORS/ MANAGEMENT COMMITTEE MEMBERS The licence applicant must provide a full list of its Board of Directors (Limited Company) or Management Committee (Unincorporated Association), identifying its authorised signatories and detailing the signing rules in place.
-No. Grade Description L.05 Α MEMBERSHIP OF IFA/ CLUB RETURN The licence applicant must be an affiliated member of the Irish Football Association and fulfil the conditions of membership defined in the Articles of Association and regulations of the Irish Football Association.
+No. Grade Description L.05 A MEMBERSHIP OF IFA/ CLUB RETURN The licence applicant must be an affiliated member of the Irish

+The licence applicant must be an affiliated member of the Irish Football Association and fulfil the conditions of membership defined in the Articles of Association and regulations of the Irish Football Association.

 This must be demonstrated by submission of a Club Return (this shall include the name and registered address of the licence applicant).

-No. Grade Description L.06 A BOARD MEETING MINUTES The IFA may request relevant excerpts from the licence applicant's executive body (e.g. Board/ Committee) meeting minutes in order to clarify and/or confirm statements or assertions made by the licence applicant regarding its Club Licence application.
-No. Grade Description L.07 Α LEGAL GROUP STRUCTURE The licence applicant must provide the licensor with a document that presents its the legal group structure at the statutory closing date prior to the deadline for the submission of its licence application to
+A1 - Con de B No. Grade Description

+L.06 A BOARD MEETING MINUTES

+The IFA may request relevant excerpts from the licence applicant's executive body (e.g. Board/ Committee) meeting minutes in order to clarify and/or confirm statements or assertions made by the licence applicant regarding its Club Licence application.

+L.07 A LEGAL GROUP STRUCTURE

+The licence applicant must provide the licensor with a document that presents its the legal group structure at the annual accounting reference date prior to the deadline for the submission of its licence application to the licensor.